 They have cornhole, shuffleboard, Jenga, and ping pong.
 The thing that put this place a little over the top for me was how friendly the staff was.
 They took time to give recommendations and explain specials.

 When it’s nice, they open the big garage door for the indoor area, so you still can get some fresh air in there.

 This place had a really unique menu as far as food and drinks go.
-Seminole Heights really offers a ton of great restaurants.
+Seminole Heights really offers a ton of awesome bars and great restaurants.
 The drink options here were a little limited, though.
 I had the Social Butterfly, which is a dry rosé wine, sweet vermouth, and berry oleo Saccharum (translates to oil sugar).

 Sparkman Wharf & Splitsville